 If you've spent any time watching successful business leaders give TED Talks, you'll notice that a lot of the featured presenters use stories to introduce the concepts that they are sharing.
 This is a common approach because, as human beings, we understand the world in a narrative way.
 Stories with a beginning, middle, and end are structured so that we understand them better, and adopting this concept will enable your team to retain the information after the presentation has finished.

 Indeed, using a story to highlight your points helps to create context for the issue at hand.
-Furthermore, sharing a good story can help you establish a rapport with your team, which may be important if you run a large company where you don't have an opportunity to interact with every employee one-on-one.
+Furthermore, sharing a good story can help you establish a rapport with your audience.

 Pause – We all have a terrible tendency to use filler words when we get nervous such as "um" and "er", and this can damage the impact of your presentation.
 Practice taking natural pauses during your speech to catch your place and eliminate words that don't add anything.